-Malaria is a serious disease, transmitted by the bite of an infected mosquito.
+Malaria is a serious and potentially life threatening disease, transmitted through the bite of an infected female Anopheles mosquito.

 Malaria is widely distributed throughout tropical regions of the world in Africa, Asia, Central and South America, Hispaniola, the Middle East and Oceania.

-Travellers visiting friends and family in areas of Africa account for the most number of cases returning to the UK; every opportunity should be taken to encourage the use of antimalarial tablets in this group.
+Travellers visiting friends and relatives (VFR) in West Africa account for the highest number of cases of malaria returning to the UK each year; every opportunity should be taken to encourage the use of malaria prevention tablets in VFR travellers.

-Certain travellers are at increased risk of severe disease if they contract malaria; pregnant women, children, older people and those without a functioning spleen.
-Awareness of the ABCD approach to malaria prevention can be life saving.
+Certain travellers are at increased risk of severe disease if they contract malaria, including pregnant women, children, older people, the immunosuppressed, those without a functioning spleen and those with complex co-morbidities.

-Malaria is caused by protozoan parasites of the genus Plasmodium and is transmitted to humans by Anopheles spp. mosquitoes.
+Malaria is caused by protozoan parasites of the genus Plasmodium and is transmitted to humans through the bite of female Anopheles spp. mosquitoes.
 There are five species of Plasmodium that cause disease in humans; P. falciparum, P. vivax, P. malariae, P. ovale and P. knowlesi.
-P. knowlesi is usually restricted to monkeys in South East Asia, but has been identified as a cause of malaria in humans .
+P. falciparum is the most common malaria parasite on the African continent and is responsible for the most severe form of malaria and the most deaths.
+Outside of sub-Saharan Africa, P. vivax is the dominant malaria parasite in most countries.
+P. knowlesi has more recently been recognised as the fifth malaria parasite of humans, although infection is usually restricted to monkeys in South East Asia [1, 2].

 Please check our Country Information pages for individual country recommendations.

 The global prevalence of malaria species differs.
 While there is overlap, P. falciparum is most common in Africa, Hispaniola and Papua New Guinea and P. vivax is more common in the Indian subcontinent and Central America.
 South America and South East Asia have both species.
 P. ovale and P. malariae are less common, but are mostly reported in Africa.
-P. knowlesi occurs in South East Asia with cases widely distributed in Sabah and Sarawak in Malaysian Borneo, and peninsular Malaysia .
-Cases have been reported from a number of other countries in South East Asia, and in travellers [3, 4].
+P. knowlesi occurs in South East Asia with cases widely distributed in Sabah and Sarawak in Malaysian Borneo, and peninsular Malaysia.
+Cases have been reported from a number of other countries in South East Asia, and in travellers [5, 6].

 Malaria-endemic areas can be classified into areas of stable and unstable malaria transmission.
 In stable areas, for example many countries of sub-Saharan Africa, malaria transmission is year-round with high rates of infection.
 The population, particularly adults, may therefore develop a degree of immunity and the majority of clinical cases occur in infants and children.
 In areas of unstable malaria, for example India, transmission tends to be seasonal with short epidemics of varying intensity.
 Malaria transmission in these unstable areas is less sustained, therefore communities have poor immunity and all age groups may be affected.